meeq/FlappyBird-N64/README.md

 ### Known issues

-* Bird sprites do not rotate
 * High score is not saved across resets
 * Hardware reset briefly shows an exception handler screen

+### Intentional omissions

+* Bird sprite does not rotate
+* Night sky is missing stars
+* Medals do not sparkle
+* Screen does not shake upon death

 ## Play the game